 - Be aware of defamation and invasion of privacy issues.

-- Boring story.
-This was the mistake I made with my first memoir.
-There was no storytelling, and the structure was… boring.
 I will always be grateful that a friend reviewed the manuscript and offered his honest advice.
-Be aware of this and ask a trusted friend or family member to read your manuscript before you send it to the professional editor and publish.
+Be aware of this and ask a trusted friend or family member to read your manuscript before you send it to the professional editor and publisher.

 - More than one book.
 This can be a real problem.
-As you start thinking about your memoir, it is possible that you want to include too much information, and the end result is that there are more than one book in your memoir.
-This can be overwhelming for your reader, and is not what a memoir is about.
+As you start thinking about your memoir, it is possible that you want to include too much information, and the end result is that there is more than one book in your memoir.
+This can be overwhelming for your reader.

-- Chronology.
-Memoirs have a general format, and to make it easier for your reader, your memoir should follow a chronological order.
+- Strange chronology.
+Memoirs have a general format, and to make it easier for your reader, the structure of a memoir should follow a chronological order.

-As a memoir is such a personal type of book, and relies on memory (or historical source material), I suggest the following writing stages.
-Naturally, you do what works and is comfortable for you.
+As a memoir is such a personal type of book, and relies on memory (or historical source material), I suggest the following writing stages when learning how to write a memoir.

 - Rough draft.
 This is all about speed – just get your ideas down on the page (or computer screen).
 Write, write, write.

 - First draft.
 You can now tidy up your writing and add any source material that you may need.
 At this stage you should look at the completeness of your manuscript, i.e. is everything in that needs to be in?
-See how to start writing a book for more ideas on beginning to write a book.
+See how to start writing a book for more ideas on how to write a memoir in the beginning stages.

 - Second draft.
-Now you look closer at your manuscript, and your story.
-At this stage, you want your book to take shape as a story.
+Now you look closer at your manuscript and your story to improve upon it.
 Refer back to your 3-act diagram.

-- Final Draft.
-Now you bring out your magnifying glass.
+- Final draft.
+Bring out your magnifying glass.
 I would suggest printing a copy of your Second Draft, and check the physical copy.
-Read your manuscript as a book – check how the story flows, is there anything that’s unclear, are all your cross-references correct (if you use them), etc?
+Read your manuscript as a book and check how the story flows.
+Is there anything that's unclear?
+Are all your cross-references correct?

 Here are some tips to finish writing your memoir: